Irreversible electroporation for treatment of colorectal cancer in a porcine model

 Get the latest updates on preclinical research.
-Access our scientific publications, company milestones, and industry events.
+Access our case studies, scientific publications, company milestones, and industry events.
 Discover how Sus Clinicals is transforming development of breakthrough therapeutics to fight diseases faster.

 The published work (Segatto et al. 2024 Front.
 Oncol., 25 February 2024) discusses the development of a novel urothelial carcinoma cell line from Oncopigs®, Sus Clinicals’ genetically modified porcine model.
 The aim was to create a reliable in vitro model for bladder cancer research.
 The researchers successfully demonstrated that these Oncopig® bladder cancer cell lines mimic human bladder cancer cell responses to commonly used chemotherapeutic agents (cisplatin, doxorubicin, and gemcitabine).